-Fleet Management operates its main garage in San Bernardino — including a light duty (cars and pickup trucks) shop, heavy duty (large trucks and other equipment) shop, welding/metal fabrication shop, emergency vehicle make-ready shop, parts room and a fueling station and oversight of County Fire's Vehicle Services Division.
+Fleet Management operates its main garage in San Bernardino — including the following shops: light duty (cars and pickup trucks), heavy duty (large trucks and other equipment), welding/metal fabrication, parts room a fueling station and oversight of County Fire's Vehicle Services Division.
 The department also operates five smaller “service centers” in outlying locations and 61 strategically located fueling sites with more than 100 fuel tanks.

 Additionally, the department operates a motor pool, which has ownership and/or maintenance responsibility for approximately 1,900 automobiles, vans, pick-up trucks, and various specialty vehicles assigned to county departments.
 The Motor Pool oversees replacement, fuel, maintenance, repair and other operational funding of fleet vehicles.

 Fleet Management continuously strives to meet customers' needs.
-High customer satisfaction will ensure a stable/increasing customer base for the department that will support the lowest possible unit cost distribution to the county departments.
+High customer satisfaction will ensure a stable/increasing customer base for the department that will support the lowest possible unit cost distribution to county departments.